Pixel-Conqueror/belgian-api/README.md

 ## Belgian API

-[!IMPORTANT] You must copy the .env.example as .env in order to start the project
+[!NOTE] You must copy the .env.example as .env in order to start the project

 ### Install deps